 On public holidays all work is recorded as work rise: If you select Yes, all work, regardless of time, will earn work rise

-Compensation types that earn work rise: The setting should set all the compensation types for which a work rise is earned.
+The setting should be used to set all the compensation types for which a work rise is earned.
 If no compensation type is set, no work rise will be earned.

-Event types that earn work rise: The setting should set all the event types for which a work rise is earned.
+The setting should set all the event types for which a work rise is earned.
 If no event type is set, no work rise will be earned.

 Unpaid absences and unpaid sick leaves do not earn work rise even if these event types would have been set to earn work rise.